mitre-attack/car/README.md

 The other directories in `docs` are used to build the website and you shouldn't need to worry about them.

+The [implementations](implementations) directory contains libraries of analytics that are best represented as source code for specific tools.
+As an example, [BZAR](implementations/bzar) (Bro/Zeek ATT&CK-Based Analytics and Reporting) is a library of source code for Zeek (previously Bro).

 ## How do I contribute?

 1. Read [CONTRIBUTING.md](CONTRIBUTING.md) to better understand what we're looking for.
 There's also a Developer Certificate of Origin that you'll need to sign off on.